KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 Childhood is full of these moments of frustrating problematic separation—traumas, losses, or unmet needs that leave lasting marks on our psyche.
 We tend to employ defence mechanisms to alleviate our discomfort of this alienation, which are useful short-term, but becoming outmoded as we mature, taking on a non-normative set of expression if the frustration is left unresolved too long.

 Before continuing on, it is worth noting that alienation does not mean hopelessness or despair.
 As we'll discover, it instead creates space for:
-* Authentic Connection — relationships based on mutual recognition of lack [note 1], rather than the expectation of completeness, can be more genuine and meaningful.
+* Authentic Connection — relationships based on mutual recognition of lack, rather than the expectation of completeness, can be more genuine and meaningful.
 * Solidarity — recognizing that alienation is a universal condition can foster empathy and solidarity, rather than isolation or competition.
 * Creativity and Growth — the awareness of lack drives individuals to create, innovate, and explore new possibilities.